Quantum walks of interacting fermions on a cycle graph: Abstract

 \section{Abstract}

-In this paper we study quantum walks of electrons on a graph.
-This graph is composed of Si quantum dots arranged in a circle.
-Electrons can tunnel between neighbouring dots and interact via Coulomb interaction.
-We show that this mutual repulsion leads to entanglement.
-Fermionic entanglement dynamics is evaluated by several measures.
-Current detectors are considered in the paper as a noisy environment.
-We show that depending on the noise parameters fermionic entanglement can be annihilated, preserved, created for a certain time or re-created after annihilation.
+Quantum walks have been employed widely to develop new tools for quantum information processing recently.
+A natural quantum walk dynamics of interacting particles can be used to implement efficiently the universal quantum computation.
+In this work quantum walks of electrons on a graph are studied.
+The graph is composed of semiconductor quantum dots arranged in a circle.
+Electrons can tunnel between adjacent dots and interact via Coulomb repulsion, which leads to entanglement.
+Fermionic entanglement dynamics is obtained and evaluated.